Terrimarie/shop-/README.md

 Materialize The project uses materialize for the icon links, accordion and date calendar.

-Testing
+## Testing
 Open webite on chrome, safari and firefox to manually test all links.

 In dev tools the site has been tested on all mobile devices, tablets through to laptops and computers.

-Log in as a user Terri password Hack27ney.
+Log in as a user SuperUser Hack27ney.

-Go to nav bar and select Books, this takes you to the books page.

-Once on the Books page you can use the search bar, using key words to narrow down your search.

-You can select the reset button to reset back to the orginal the list of books.

-Select delete button to delete a book.

-Select the edit button to edit the genre, book title, author, due date or mark as urgent, then click the edit book button to save changes made or the cancel button to cancel the changes.

-Go to nav bar and select profile, this takes you to the profile page.

-Go to nav bar and select add book, this allows you to choose book genre, title, author, due date and mark as urgent if you like then select add book to save.
+Go to nav bar and select shop clohing, select all clothes.

-Go to nav bar and select log out, this logs you out.

-Log in as a user Admin password Hack27ney.

-Go to nav bar and select Books, this takes you to the books page.

-Once on the Books page you can use the search bar, using key words to narrow down your search.
+Select the search bar, using key words to narrow down your search.

-You can select the reset button to reset back to the orginal the list of books.
+Future feature didnt finish.
+You can select the reset button to reset back.

-Select delete button to delete a book.
+Future feature didnt finish.
+Select remove button to remove a product.

-Select the edit button to edit the genre, book title, author, due date or mark as urgent, then click the edit book button to save changes made or the cancel button to cancel the changes.

-Go to nav bar and select profile, this takes you to the profile page.

-Go to nav bar and select add book, this allows you to choose book genre, title, author, due date and mark as urgent if you like then select add book to save.

-Go to nav bar and select manage categories, click add category button to add a category, on the add category page type in the category name and click add category.
-Click on the edit button on any of the existing categories, on the edit category page you can change the name and click edit category or click cancel.
-You can also click delete to delete any of the existing categories.

-Go to nav bar and select log out, this logs you out.
+Select account here you can click on Edit products, My profile and log out.
+Future feature didnt finish.
+Some not finished.

-Bugs
+## Bugs
 When I found bugs I double clicked the site and went to dev tools check the console log and found a resolution.
 Got rid of 404 errors.
 Tested responsiveness of site and links.
 Existing bugs
 None

-Deployment
+## Deployment
 The code is hosted by master branch in GitHub
 Deployed the project using Heroku.
 Running the code using GitPod.